JetBrains/teamcity-documentation/topics/upgrade-notes.md

 JetBrains ReSharper command line tools (.NET inspection and duplicates) have been updated to match ReSharper 9.2 release

-TeamCity Visual Studio Addin Web installer updated to ReSharper 9.2 release
+TeamCity Visual Studio Add-in Web installer updated to ReSharper 9.2 release

 Bundled JetBrains dotCover updated to version 3.2

-Bundled Oracle JRE (in both Server and Agent .exe installers) updated to version 1.8.0\_60 (32\-bit)
+Bundled Oracle JRE (in both Server and Agent .exe installers) updated to version 1.8.0_60 (32-bit)

 ## Changes from 9.1 to 9.1.1